FidoProject/Fido/README.md

 ## Contributing

-Send us a pull request or open issues.
-We will be happy to add you as a contributor and credit you in the README if you do either.
+Send us a pull request.
+If you are looking for things to do, check out the repo's open issues.
+We will be happy to add you as a contributor and credit you in the README.

+If you find a bug or have any trouble with the library, please open an issue.
+We are happy to help you out.